The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 I agree.

-Um I agree with all of that.
+I agree with all of that.

 Corey, I want you to go back to something.

-Because essentially I think that being selfish in a lot of ways is healthy.
+Because essentially, I think that being selfish in a lot of ways is healthy because you can be so selfless that it can hurt you.

 And of course, you have to have moderation with anything.

-So when you say self-care, break that down for us essentially, because I went, I want to like speak on that more because I really believe now more so than ever.
+So when you say self-care, break that down for us essentially, because I want to speak on that more because I really believe now more so than ever, we probably live in the most vain society collectively, but yet so many people have self-esteem issues.

 I feel like in the same breath, which kind of sort of doesn't make sense.

-Everyone gets on Instagram, everyone gets on social media, and basically uses it as a sense of self-advertisement, but yet we hear these statistics, these studies and these reports about people being depressed more so than now than ever, people feeling sad, suicide rates um continue to increase.
+But yet we hear these statistics, these studies, and these reports about people being depressed more so than now than ever, people feeling sad, suicide rates continue to increase.

 You guys have both kind of hit this in two different ways.

-And I'm I'll uh this is gonna be fun.
+And this is going to be fun.

-First of all, self-care is the healthy application of making yourself a priority and applying conscientiousness, it's not extreme, it's balanced, and that is the core concept that we use in the book, particularly around self-care.
+First of all, self-care is the healthy application of making yourself a priority and applying conscientiousness.

 And Chase hit on this when he was talking about authenticity, really.

-The opposite of selfish behavior priority is selfless is to be selfless, and the opposite of being conscientious is to be shameless.
+The opposite of selfish behavior priority is to be selfless.

 When you have a shameless person who is also selfless, you try to picture what this is, right?

-Ever been to a feminist rally?
+Have you ever been to a feminist rally?

-Yeah, when they when they have this uh you've got you've got all of these, you know, they're keeping a catalog of their conquests or whatever it is they're doing, they're showing off their new Tesla, like whatever it is that they douche out about.
+When they have this, you've got all of these, you know, they're keeping a catalog of their conquests or whatever it is they're doing.

-When you abandon your authentic, healthy and true self to wear some other costume, you are done.
+When you abandon your authentic, healthy, and true self to wear some other costume, you are done.

-You're at the shameless extreme.
+You're at this shameless extreme.

 You can't take care of yourself because you're too busy worrying about what someone thinks about your Instagram comments or your Twitter comments or your car.